codbex/codbex.github.io/_posts/2024-08-15-orders-etl.md

      </a>
      <br>You may need to click on the `Refresh` button to see the newly created table.
 1. Implement ETL using JDBC
-   1. create folder with name `sync`
+   1. create folder named `sync`
-   1. create file called `sync-orders-jdbc.camel` in the created folder
+   1. create file named `sync-orders-jdbc.camel` in the created folder
    1. open the file
    1. add cron to trigger the execution regularly
      - click on `Create route` button